First-Year Registration Questions

 You can pick up your Campus Card and U-Pass at the Campus Card office.

 While you are a student here, your Carleton Campus Card will be the single most important piece of student identification you possess.
 With your campus card you can pay for dinner, photocopy notes, print documents, buy snack food and borrow books from the library, with just a simple swipe of the card!
 Campus Cards are available from the Campus Card Office.
-You can apply online for your card or pick it up in person when you arrive.
+You can apply online for your card once you have registered for classes.

-Your U-Pass allows you to use all forms of public transit provided by Ottawa’s public transit provider, OC Transpo, and on the Gatineau's public transit provider, STO.
-Your U-Pass is covered by your student fees and can be picked up upon your arrival.
+The Campus Card Office also provides you with your transit pass (U-Pass) on your campus card.
+The Universal Transit Pass (U-Pass) provides unlimited travel on Ottawa's public transit provided by Ottawa’s public transit provider, OC Transpo, and on the Gatineau's public transit provider, STO.
+Your U-Pass is covered by your student fees.
 For more info about the U-Pass including the opt-out process, please visit the U-Pass website.

 Starting last year, there is also a Summer U-Pass available for undergraduate or special students who are registered in 1.0+ credits at any point in the summer term or designated full-time graduate students.